CHRIST THE DELIVERER: NINE (EXCERPT OF BEHOLD MY SERVANT!)

 If we are to be strong in Christ we must learn the Scriptures, live by them as the Spirit of God helps us, and affirm them to be true even during difficult seasons of trial.
 We are bearing a true witness of the Light when we live by the Scriptures and teach other people that the holy Scriptures indeed are the Word of God.

 However, bearing witness of Christ in the above manner must be accomplished in the Holy Spirit.
 It often is true that those who teach the Scriptures do so by their fleshly energy and ability.
 Most preaching and teaching, it appears, is so mixed with the human there is little Divine Life and Light in it.
 Much Christian preaching brings delusion and spiritual death.

-Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.
+who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.
 (II Corinthians 3:6)